otrv4/otrv4/otrv4.md

 The following guide is meant to help implementers identify and remove invalid prekey messages and invalid situations.

 Use the following checks to validate a prekey message.
-If any of them fail, ignore the message:
+If any checks fail, ignore the message:

   * Check if the user profile is not expired
-  * Check if the OTR version of the prekey message matches one of the versions
-  * signed in the user profile contained in the prekey message
+  * Check if the OTR version of the prekey message matches one of the versions signed in the user profile contained in the prekey message
   * Check if the user profile version is supported by the receiver

 If one prekey message is received:

   * If the prekey message is valid, decide whether to send a non-interactive auth message based on whether the long term key in the use profile is trusted or not.

 If many prekey messages are received:

   * Remove all invalid prekey messages.
   * Remove all duplicate prekey messages in the list.
   * If multiple valid messages remain, check for invalid situations: